kawaljain/kawaljain/README.md

 ## 💥 Mern Stack <D𝚎𝚟𝚎𝚕𝚘𝚙𝚎𝚛 />!

-I am a Full Stack Developer with over 7.5 years of hands-on experience in building and leading development teams.
+I am a Full Stack Developer, experience in building and leading development teams.
 I’m passionate about coding and developing new things.
 I also act as a problem solver, Whether it’s troubleshooting a critical bug or finding the best approach to implement a new feature My expertise spans across full-stack web development, project management.

 Outside of work, I enjoy playing chess, traveling, and spending time cooking and hanging out with friends, relishing good street food and fun conversations.
 I'm always looking for new challenges,